-We are happy to meet with you to evaluate your personal injury OR WRONGFUL DEATH case.
+We are happy to meet with you to evaluate your personal injury or wrongful death case.

 Most frequent questions and answers

-There is a statute of limitations regarding filing personal injury claims.
-For most injury claims, in Texas, Missouri and Illinois this time is 2 years in Florida this time limit is 4 years from the date of the injury; therefore it is important to follow up with doctor’s appointments and medical exams if you have been injured so you know the full extent of your injuries and can, with the help of an attorney, bring a fair claim against the responsible party within the allotted time period.
-After 4 years, you may be unable to file a claim at all.
+There is a statute of limitations regarding personal injury claims.
+For most injury claims, in Texas, Missouri and Illinois, this time is 2 years from the date of the accident or injury.
+In Florida, this time limit is generally 4 years from the date of the accident or injury.
+Therefore, it is important to follow up with medical appointments if you have been injured.
+Medical treatment both helps you recover from your injuries and provides documentation of those injuries so that a claim can be brought on your behalf.
+After the statute of limitations expires, you may be unable to file a claim or lawsuit at all.

-Although the amount offered may seem like enough to pay for your injuries, it is still important to consult an attorney regarding your accident and claim.
+Although the amount offered may seem like enough to pay for your injuries, it is still important to consult a personal injury attorney regarding your accident and claim.
 For instance, what if you accepted the settlement but had a further complication arise from your injury?
 Would you be able to collect again on an already settled claim?
 What if it is too soon to know the full extent of your injuries?
 The insurance company is likely acting in a manner which is meant to save the company money and offer you the lowest settlement possible.
-By having an attorney review your case, you can find out if the settlement is actually fair and make an informed decision.
-It is our goal to provide you with excellent legal representation that will help you collect the compensation you need for the injuries you have suffered.
+By having an attorney review your case, you can find out if the settlement offer is fair and make an informed decision.
+It is our goal to provide you with excellent legal representation that will help you collect the compensation you deserve for the injuries you have suffered.

 Negligent security is a type of premises liability claim in which a person injured or killed by an attacker while on another person’s property seeks a financial recovery from the property owner.